 5 Common Reasons Students Fail Their Driving Theory Test UK

-With these 5 mistakes to avoid in mind, we wish you all the best when it comes time for you to take your exam.
-For practice pre-tests covering theory test in the UK, be sure to visit us, and get the resources you need to pass on your first try!
+With these five mistakes to avoid, we wish you all the best when taking your exam.
+For practice pre-tests covering theory tests in the UK, visit us and get the resources you need to pass on your first try!

 Many rules in The Highway Code are legal requirements, and if you disobey these rules, you are committing a criminal offense.